jeroenransijn/expressful/README.md

 // app.js
 const expressful = require('expressful');

-// setup your express app, sets static directory to `public` const app = expressful();
+// creates your express app with common dependencies and nunjucks templating

-// render ./content using expressful-content + nunjucks app.serveContent();
+// also sets static directory to `public` const app = expressful();

-// proxy for app.listen
+// turns your content directory into routes and matches its to views app.serveContent();

-app.start();
+// proxy for app.listen and helpful dev stuff app.start();
 ```

-## Goal of Expressful
+## Goals of Expressful

 * Removes setup time
 * Easy for beginners